Getting Started

 What to Include in Your Home Care Business Plan

-1. Executive Summary: A brief overview of your agency, its mission, the services you'll offer, and your goals for the first 1-3 years.
+1. Executive Summary: A concise overview of your agency, mission, and goals.

 2. Market Analysis: Research your local market.
-How many seniors live in your target service area?
+How many seniors live in your target area?
 Who are your competitors?
-What gaps exist in local care services?
+What gaps exist in current service offerings?

-6. Marketing Strategy: How will you attract clients?
-Include referral partnerships (hospitals, discharge planners, senior centers), digital marketing, and community outreach.
+5. Marketing and Sales Strategy: How will you attract clients?
+Common channels include referrals from hospital discharge planners, senior centers, and digital marketing.

-Step 3: Handle Your Legal and Licensing Requirements
+Step 3: Handle the Legal and Licensing Requirements

 Compassionate care hands